Fundamental Finite Key Limits for One-Way Information Reconciliation in Quantum Key Distribution: Abstract

 \section{Abstract}

 The security of quantum key distribution protocols is guaranteed by the laws of quantum mechanics.
 However, a precise analysis of the security properties requires tools from both classical cryptography and information theory.
-Here, we employ recent results in non-asymptotic classical information theory to show that information reconciliation imposes fundamental limitations on the amount of secret key that can be extracted in the finite key regime.
-In particular, we find that an often used approximation for the information leakage during information reconciliation is flawed and we propose an improved estimate.
+Here, we employ recent results in non-asymptotic classical information theory to show that one-way information reconciliation imposes fundamental limitations on the amount of secret key that can be extracted in the finite key regime.
+In particular, we find that an often used approximation for the information leakage during information reconciliation is not generally valid.
+We propose an improved approximation that takes into account finite key effects and numerically test it against codes for two probability distributions, that we call binary-binary and binary-Gaussian, that typically appear in quantum key distribution protocols.